Membership & Policies

 Non-Residents: $155 per year

-Participation in all classes and activities at the T.E.
+Participation in any and all classes and activities at the T.E.
 Harman Center requires an annual membership.

 Individuals must submit a current Texas driver's license with an address within the corporate city limits.
 Individuals with addresses that have Sugar Land as the city but are not within the corporate limits of the City of Sugar Land will not be considered residents.